wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 with the command being `Inv`, and returned to the caller.
-Otherwise, if the query succeeds, meaning that the memory event is a response to a previous request, the original request object of type `class Request` is then fetched from the pending request map `requests_`, and updated to reflect the completion of the request by calling `processIncoming()`.
+Otherwise, if the query succeeds, meaning that the memory event is a response to a previous request, the original request object of type `class Request` is then fetched from the pending request map `requests_`, and updated to reflect the completion of the request by calling `updateRequest()`.
 Finally, the request object will be returned to the caller, which is then delivered back to the CPU.

+Function `updateRequest()` updates the command of the `class Request` object according to the command of the response memory event object.
+Read operations will receive `GetSResp`, which is translated to `ReadResp`.
+Writes will receive `GetXResp`, which is translated to `WriteResp`.
+CPU-initiated flush will receive `Command::FlushLineResp` on completion, which is translated to `SimpleMem::Request::FlushLineResp`.